ris2002/E-mail-Spam-MLOPS-/README.md

 what happened is I am not able to track the other tasks within that task
 * Var when given in dag fuction gets converted to Xcom Better to import the dataset inside the dag funnc instead of giving the dataset instead of declaring  it as a var in dag func.

+* It is important to note that I was able to run the dag with installing requirements.txt from docker as basic modules like sklearn,pandas and numpy are already pre installed in the airflow so when I ran dag previously I didnot need to installl them .
+However I faced error whhen I started using mlflow.
+So the safe thing I thought was use thee docker to innstall all requirements.txt ffile. there are also some changes sto be done in thhe docker compose file, in x-airflow-common: section I need to comment out the image and un comment out the 'build: .'  after that build thee docker-compose file and restar it

 ----------
 ## Data Cleaning